Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 Several researchers have presumed that diet, food allergies or intolerance, or yeast may contribute to or even cause autism,

 although at the current time no research exists to prove or disprove this theory.
-Since researchers are still actively exploring much
+Since researchers are still actively exploring

-of this area, reliable information concerning this possible intervention is sometimes difficult to find.
+much of this area, reliable information concerning this possible intervention is sometimes difficult to find.

 Some researchers have believe that sugar, wheat, milk and some additives may be the cause of autistic-like behaviors in

 individuals.
 Others believe that a lack of essential fatty acids in the diet or an overgrowth of yeast (Candida) is the culprit.
-Some

-elimination of processed foods and food additives have gained popularity.
-Additionally, limited research exists regarding the use of
+protein), and elimination of processed foods and food additives have gained popularity.
+Additionally, limited research exists

-mega doses of Vitamin B6 and Magnesium to treat autism.
-The goal of this therapy is to normalize body metabolism and thus
+regarding the use of mega doses of Vitamin B6 and Magnesium to treat autism.
+The goal of this therapy is to normalize body

-improve behavior.
+metabolism and thus improve behavior.

 Vitamin Therapy

-There is a theory that vitamin deficiencies, probably due to related digestive and environmental factors, can cause behavioral and
+There is a theory that vitamin deficiencies, probably due to related digestive and environmental factors, can cause behavioral

-allergic reactions by strengthening the immune system.
+effects of allergic reactions by strengthening the immune system.

 DMG (Dimethylglycine, a non-toxic metabolite)

 DMG is available in many health food stores.
 It is legally classified as a food.
-Parents have reported positive benefits in behavior.
+Parents have reported positive benefits in

-its use, so it is no longer sold as a vitamin, but rather as a food product.
+legal battles over its use, so it is no longer sold as a vitamin, but rather as a food product.

 Vitamin C